jukra/web-tweak-n-optimize/README.md

 Options:
-   -h, --help           Lists this message of all commands available -a, --minifyall      Minifies html, js and css files -j, --minifyjs       Minifies only js files
+   -h, --help           Lists this message of all commands available -a, --minifyall      Minifies html, js, css and image files -j, --minifyjs       Minifies only js files
    -w, --minifyhtml     Minifies only html files
    -c, --minifycss      Minifies only css files